zammad/zammad-admin-documentation/manage/overviews.rst

       Please note that overview column and sort settings are global settings which affect all users seeing those overviews.

-Ordering, grouping and active
+Sorting, Grouping and Active
    .. figure:: /images/manage/overviews/ordering-and-grouping-of-overviews.png

+   :Sorting by:
-   - order: In which order should the tickets be displayed?
+      In which order should the tickets be displayed?
 (Sorted by the attributes)

+   :Sorting order:
-   - direction: The direction of the order
+      The direction of the sorting.

+   :Grouping by:
-   - group by: Should the tickets be displayed again grouped by a specific attribute within the list?
+      Should the tickets be displayed again grouped by a specific attribute within the list?

-   - active: Set them active or inactive
+   :Grouping order:
+      The direction of the grouping.

+   :Active:
+      Should the overview be active or not?
+      Inactive overviews are not available to your users but are an alternative for you to deleting.

    .. note::